smokbel/Controlling-Kolmogorov-Flow/README.md

 ## Solver details

-This project uses a fourth order implicit-explicit Runge-Kutta time stepping scheme.
+This project uses a fourth order implicit-explicit Runge-Kutta time stepping scheme from [2].
 The user can specify the length of the simulation and the uniform interval desired for saving:

 ```
 dt = 0.001